Newfoundland Natives' Society

-Other Natives' Society branches, notably in Carbonear and Harbour Grace, adopted the same red, white and green flag, thus establishing it as the first widely recognized unique but unofficial flag of Newfoundland (Island and Labrador).
+Other Natives' Society branches, notably in Carbonear and Harbour Grace, adopted the same reddish pink, white and green flag, thus establishing it as the first widely recognized unique but unofficial flag of Newfoundland (Island and Labrador).
 It was commonly called "the native flag."
 With the introduction of Responsible Government in 1855 need for the Society waned and it ceased functioning in 1866.
 The NNS had worked for the establishment of responsible government.
 In 1871 the Roman Catholic Church established a fishermen's aid and benefit organization, the Newfoundland Fishermen's Star of the Sea Association.
 Its official banner was a green background with a central white star with a pink cross in it.
 The green depicted the cold and dangerous North Atlantic Ocean, the great many local pine trees, and possibly the shamrock of Ireland since the vast majority of Newfoundland Catholics at the time were of Irish ancestry.
 The star was for Polaris (the North Star) which was very important in navigation.
 Also in the Roman Catholic Church.
 Mary, the mother of Jesus, is known as the Star of the Sea (Stella Maris in Latin).

 The cross indicated the association's Christian church affiliation and the colour pink was a liturgical colour for joyous celebration in the Anglican, Methodist, Roman Catholic, Lutheran, and many other Christian denominations.
 Pink was also used non-liturgically to signify joyous celebration.
 The banner gave rise to what was commonly named the "pink, white and green" tricolour flag which became the unofficial flag of the association.
 With green at the hoist, white in the centre and pink on the fly it should have been called "the green, white and pink."

 With the demise of the Natives' Society, the flag was often mistakenly called the "Native Flag" by the public and even newspaper reporters.
 The green-white-pink tricolour which started as the unofficial flag of a fishermen's association has survived and become known as the Newfoundland tricolour flag.
 It is very distinctive since very few flags show any pink and even fewer as much as a third of the flag.
 One notable exception is the flag of the State of Espírito Santo (Holy Spirit) in Brazil, which is also one third pink.
 The older red-white-green "Native Flag" created by the Newfoundland Natives' Society has been forgotten even though it served as the first home-grown but unofficial flag of the Colony of Newfoundland (Island and Labrador) for many years in the 19th century.